 What are dangerous substances?

 Dangerous substances are any substances used or present at work that could, if not properly controlled, cause harm to people as a result of a fire or explosion.
 They can be found in nearly all workplaces and include such things as solvents, paints, varnishes, flammable gases, such as liquid petroleum gas (LPG), dusts from machining and sanding operations and dusts from foodstuffs.
+The 2015 amendment to the regulations also covers gases under pressure and substances that are corrosive to metals.

 What does DSEAR require?